 Surprisingly, even though this flosser is quite compact, it still has a pretty high water capacity.
 You can easily get 60 seconds of use out of one reservoir, which is probably enough for half of your mouth.

-What could be better: Though we absolutely love the long runtime for this model, it is a bit of a double-edged sword.
+What cons did we find?
+Though we absolutely love the long runtime for this model, it is a bit of a double-edged sword.
 With its higher capacity battery, it should not be a big surprise that it takes so long to fully charge.
 It is still a bit of a hassle, however, that you need to wait for a whole day to pass before the battery is full.
 That means that you will need to make sure to plug this flosser in often so that it will be able to last as long as possible.

 When you hear the term “water flosser” an extremely sophisticated piece of equipment probably comes up in your mind.
 With sophistication comes expense, at least normally.
 That is, fortunately, not the case for this unit.
 It is quite inexpensive, even though it has its share of innovative designs.
 For instance, it is collapsible.
 This design makes it very easy to travel with since it barely takes up any room at all.

-What we liked: Something you don’t expect to see in a value-based model is two different pressure settings.
+What are its best features?
+Something you don’t expect to see in a value-based model is two different pressure settings.
 The higher setting is quite powerful and can get up to 1,400 pulses per minute.
 Even though this flosser is not terribly expensive, you can still get more or less pressure on your teeth based on your preferences.

 This model also has pretty long battery life.
 While the charging process can take up to 15 hours to get a full charge, it is well worth it.
 Once the flosser is fully charged, you can expect it to last about a week before it needs to be charged again.